 ENTs and Allergy Clinics located in Salt Lake City, UT; Murray, UT; Tooele, UT; Draper, UT; & West Jordan, UT

 A tonsillectomy is a standard childhood operation to remove the tonsils — two small glands at the back of the throat.
-At ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, the board-certified team provides expert tonsillectomies to protect and improve your child’s health.
+At ENT Specialists in Salt Lake City, Murray, Draper and Tooele, Utah, the board-certified team provides expert tonsillectomies to protect and improve your child’s health.
 When necessary, they also offer the procedure for adults.
 Call ENT Specialists today or schedule a consultation online if you or your child needs a tonsillectomy.

 Tonsillectomy Q & A